Finance Director, Queen Mary University of London

 Director of Finance, Lancaster University

-In addition to Director of Finance at Lancaster University, Sarah is Chair of the national British Universities Finance Directors Group, Chair of the BUFDG Fraud Working Group, and Governor of Lancaster Girls’ Grammar School.
+In addition to Director of Finance at Lancaster University, Sarah is Chair of the national British Universities Finance Directors Group, a member of the national TRAC Development Group, and Governor of Lancaster Girls’ Grammar School.

 Committee membership: Audit committee